huyenhoang/movie-trailer-website/README.md

 # movie-trailer-website
 View trailers of movies.
-This simple site is written using HTML, CSS, Bootstrap to displays the official YouTube trailer for six movies that will bring you nostalgia from a Pyton class structure.
+This simple site is written using HTML, CSS, Bootstrap to displays the official YouTube trailer for six movies that will bring you nostalgia from a Python class structure.

 # Installation